srmocher/Node-Weighted-Steiner-Problem/README.md

 # CSC620-Steiner
-Multi-level Node weighted Steiner trees - implementation of heuristics to compute them
+Multi-level Node weighted Steiner trees - implementation of heuristics to compute them.
+The dependencies to run the code are Python 2.7/NetworkX/Matplotlib/PuLP.

 ## 1. A logarithmic bound heuristic (H3)
 Extending below O(logn) approximation to multi-level graph representation with nested terminal sets.